 |Domestic Box Office: $29,762,011||Overseas Box Office: $3,699,000|

 Ben Stiller was set to direct (and not act) Mystery Men in 1997 as his follow up feature to The Cable Guy (1996), but when he was cast in There’s Something About Mary (1998), he pulled out of Mystery Men.
 Commercial director Kinka Usher was tapped to helm Mystery Men as his first picture and a fantastic ensemble cast was put together.
 One of the last roles to be cast was Ben Stiller, who dropped out of the soon to be commercial disaster Monkeybone to sign onto this commercial disaster.
-Universal financed Mystery Men for a pricey $68 million.
+The budget for Mystery Men was a pricey $68 million and Universal financed.

 There was initially strong buzz surrounding Mystery Men and then interest began to wan.
 Universal dated the movie for July 30 and then pushed it back a week to August 6, 1999.
 Universal launched an expensive marketing push for the film and even partnered with Playing Mantis to create a toy line of action figures.
 Mystery Men also landed tons of exposure from the music video to the hit song made for the movie All Star by Smash Mouth, which was released a few months earlier.